tcouch/rsd-talks/rsd/scholar.md

 ------------

 * People *want* to be RSEs
+* We have been hiding as:
+    * RAs who program too much
+    * HPC or research group sysadmins
 * We need a name, and some status
-* There isn't a shortage of talent
-* But the research system needs to
+* The research system needs to
-    * Promote and preserve its soft benefits better
-    * Measure and incentivise correctly
+    * Measure and incentivise RSEs correctly
     * Integrate RSEs within HEIs
     * Support institutional innovation